replicatedhq/troubleshoot.sh/docs/source/collect/secret.md

 description: Including details about Kubernetes Secrets in collected output
 ---

-The `secret` collector can be used to include metadata about secrets (and optionally the value) in the collected data.
+The `secret` collector can be used to include metadata about Secrets (and optionally the value) in the collected data.
-This collector can be included multiple times, referencing different secrets.
+This collector can be included multiple times, referencing different Secrets.

 ## Parameters

 In addition to the [shared collector properties](https://troubleshoot.sh/docs/collect/collectors/#shared-properties), the `secret` collector accepts the following parameters:

-##### `name` (Required)
+##### `name` (Required if no selector)

-The name of the secret.
+The name of the Secret.

+##### `selector` (Required if no name)

+The selector to use to locate the Secrets.

 ##### `namespace` (Required)

-The namespace where the secret exists.
+The namespace where the Secret exists.

 ##### `key` (Optional)

-A key within the secret.
+A key within the Secret.
 Required if `includeValue` is `true`.

 ##### `includeValue` (Optional)